PinewoodPip/epip/docs/extender.md

     - Requires `UIObjectManagerPlayerState`'s `ActiveUIObjectHandle` and `UIUnderMouseCursor` to be writeable.
 More information [available in #epipeline](https://discord.com/channels/607369048929468456/1109024195528118282/1156471924675858443)
 - Graying out unavailable skills on the hotbar works properly for mods that hook the `GetSkillAPCost` event
     - Without the fork, support for this can be added by replicating the hook's logic for `Character.Hooks.GetSkillAPCost`
+- Showing outlines for containers and corpses while searching with Quick Loot
+- Vanity weapon animation swaps
+- Accurately determining if items can be sent to the Lady Vengeance chest (or equivalent) when using the multi-select context menus

 Features for modders: